Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- Pascal's stat line this year shows 36 catches for 369 yards and three touchdowns.
-He puts up 24.6 receiving yards per game and has been targeted 65 times.
+- Pascal has 36 catches on 65 targets for 369 yards and three touchdowns, averaging 24.6 yards per game.

-- Pascal has been the target of 65 of his team's 465 passing attempts this season, or 14.0% of the target share.
+- So far this season, 14.0% of the 465 passes thrown by his team have gone Pascal's way.

-- Pascal has seen the ball thrown his way 12 times in the red zone this season, 20.3% of his team's 59 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Raiders.